Museum Board and Advisory Councils

 Joan F. Wallick

-The Brinton Museum’s National Advisory Council, formed in 2014, currently has thirty-three active, three ex-officio and two honorary members, representing over twenty states and three foreign countries.
+The Brinton Museum’s National Advisory Council, formed in 2014, currently has thirty-three active and four ex-officio members, representing over twenty states and three foreign countries.

-Terry Ankeny, Terri Baas, Jerry Berger, Robert Berger (ex officio), Rosie Berger, Thomas E. Bernard, Tracy Boyle, Ceci Butler, Edward Campbell III, Marion R. Cato, Betsy Denison, Jane A. Ferril, Hilary Goodwin, Douglas Gouge, Kendall Hartman, Gillian Johnston, Lloyd Kelly, Jacomien Mars (ex officio), Kevin M. McMahon, Susan Miller, Anne Pendergast, Gerald Peters, Heather Plank, Richard Porter, Bill Rader, Bill Ruprecht, Kenneth L. Schuster (ex officio), Jerry Sheldon, Andrew Smith, Jason Stevenson, Celia Wallace, Paul Wallop, Priscilla Welles, Loran White, Charles Whiton.
+Terri Baas, Jerry Berger, Rosie Berger, Tracy Boyle, Ceci Butler, Edward Campbell III, Marion R. Cato, Betsy Denison, Jane A. Ferril, Doug Gouge, Kendall Hartman, Gil Johnston, Lloyd Kelly, Kevin McMahon, Susan Miller, Doug Moomey, Gerald Peters, Heather Plank, Rick Porter, Bill Rader, Jerry Sheldon, Andrew Smith, Jason Stevenson, Celia Wallace, Isabel Wallop (past president), Paul Wallop, Priscilla Welles, Loran White, Charles Whiton.

 The Brinton Museum’s American Indian Advisory Council (inaugurated in 2015) consists of ten highly respected members from the Apsaalooke-Crow, Northern Cheyenne, Lakota and Navajo Nations.

 Apsaalooke – Crow Nation: